The dramatic entrance into the Village of Radium Hot Springs occurs through Sinclair Canyon in Kootenay National Park, British Columbia.

 One local unique feature is the somewhat ramshackle, likely controversial and definitely unique woodcarving installation created over top of a home on Highway 93 and adjacent to one of a long string of motels.

 The Radium Woodcarver provides a unique experience across the side street from a beautiful but abandoned church virtually crying out for attention and rejuvenation.
 The possibilities are unlimited but the future is uncertain and time is limited.
+The wood carving attraction tragically burned down towards the end of 2018.
+Plans to rebuild are being considered but circumstances leave the option uncertain.

 This south end of the the Banff Windermere Parkway (Highway 93) hosts a variety of attractions which include a white-water rafting service near a popular mini-golf range and the excellent cuisine at The Old Salzburg Restaurant and Lounge.